steveash/steveash.github.io/about/index.md

 ## Awards

-* 2nd Place Student Research Symposium.
+* **2nd Place Student Research Symposium**.
 University of Memphis.
 2012.
 Research in Neural Networks for object identification and extraction on banking check images.
-* Metavante Key Results.
+* **Metavante Key Results**.
 Metavante.
 2008.
 Awarded by a director to employees that uniquely contribute to success of key corporate strategic goals.
-* President's Award.
+* **President's Award**.
 Tristate Independant Theatre Association.
 2008.
 Awarded to a single individual each year for leadership and contribution to business initiatives.
-* Jack U. Russell Award for Outstanding Work in Computer Science.
+* **Jack U. Russell Award** for Outstanding Work in Computer Science.
 Rhodes College.
 2006.
 Awarded by the faculty of the Math and Computer Science department at Rhodes College to a graduating senior for outstanding work during their undergraduate career.
-* Outstanding Work in First-Year Computer Science.
+* **Outstanding Work in First-Year Computer Science**.
 Rhodes College.
 2004.
 Awarded by the faculty of the Math and Computer Science department at Rhodes College for outstanding work during the first year of study in the department.